AY2425S2-CS2113-F11-2/tp/docs/UserGuide.md

   robert - Expense: $50.00

   ```

   - **Notes:**

-- The expenses are summed from the member in that group.
-(If John exists in both testGroup and testGroup1, running `view-group/testGroup` will not sum the split expenses attributed to him from when the user split with `testGroup1`).
+- If the same user is there in two different groups, the `view-group` command only shows the split across members for that particular group.
+If you would like to view transactions of a single member across multiple groups, use `view-member`

 ---